-Ahmed Sékou Touré, first president of Guinea, trade unionist, Pan-Africanist and authoritarian leader, was born on January 9, 1922 at Faranah, Guinea, a town on the banks of the Niger River.
-His parents, Alpha Touré and Aminata Fadiga, were peasant farmers of the Malinké ethnic group.
+Ahmed Sékou Touré, first president of Guinea, trade unionist, Pan-Africanist and authoritarian leader, was born on January 9, 1922, at Faranah, Guinea, a town on the banks of the Niger River.
+His parents, Alpha Touré and Aminata Fadiga were peasant farmers of the Malinké ethnic group.
 Sékou Touré was first educated at the local Koranic school and pursued further studies at the regional school of Kissidougou, south Guinea.
 In 1938, he was expelled from school in Conakry, Guinea’s capital, for leading a hunger strike.
 He continued educating himself through correspondence courses while taking on various jobs.

 Deprived of French support, President Sékou Touré developed close links with Ghana under Kwame Nkrumah.
 He also sought economic support from the Soviet Union, China, and the U.S. In the early 1960s Touré also developed Pan-African ideologies, combining efforts with other African leaders to establish a union of African states.
 The Organization of African Unity founded in 1963 is an outgrowth of his efforts.

 Sékou Touré ruled Guinea with political values close to socialism and based on a one-party system.
 His rule quickly showed the characteristics of a dictatorship with arrests of government opponents and executions.
 He also drove many dissents into exile.
-Despite Guinea’s rich natural resources, economic development of the country remained slow, impeded by poverty, corruption, and few foreign capital investments.
+Despite Guinea’s rich natural resources, the economic development of the country remained slow, impeded by poverty, corruption, and few foreign capital investments.

 President Sékou Touré, was urgently transported in the U.S. due to a serious heart condition.
 Touré later died of a heart failure in a hospital in Cleveland, Ohio, on March 26, 1984.
 Lansana Béavogui took the country in charge as interim president and declared a forty-day national mourning period.